ACT vs. SAT®: What Your Family Needs To Know

 - For Sophomores: Now is a good time to start.
 The test can be completed by the beginning of junior year so that s/he can focus on school classes.
 The ideal time to focus on test prep is over the Summer prior to the Junior year.

-We are committed to your child’s success and to giving him the tools he needs to do his very best.
-Contact Tutor Doctor today at (310) 923-7791.
+We are committed to your child’s success and to giving him the tools he or she needs to do their very best.
+Contact Tutor Doctor in Santa Monica today at (310) 923-7791.